Disclaimer: This is Untrue.

 *

-"Druze in Wikipedia"
+"Druze on Wikipedia"

 https://en.wikipedia.org/wiki/Druze

-2.4.1.2.2.1 Traditional Concept of Knights Templar and Holy Grail
+2.4.1.2.2.1 Traditional Concept of the Knights Templar and the Holy Grail

-Hugues de Payens and the Knights
+Hugues de Payens and the Knights Templar mostly returned to the Kingdom

-The Knights Templar was officially authorized by the
+of France in 1127 CE.
+The Knights Templar were officially authorized by the

 Roman Catholic Church in 1129 CE.

-financial benefaction over Europe.
+financial benefaction from all over Europe.

 *

-"Crusades in Wikipedia"
+"Crusades on Wikipedia"

 https://en.wikipedia.org/wiki/Crusades